-- a. publish each compliance report on the website within 60 business days following the relevant 12month period: - notify the Department by email that a compliance report has been published on the website and provide the weblink for the compliance report within five business days of the date of publication; - c. keep all compliance reports publicly available on the website until this approval expires; - d. exclude or redact sensitive ecological data from compliance reports published on the website; and - e. where any sensitive ecological data has been excluded from the version published, submit the full compliance report to the Department within 5 business days of publication
+- a. publish each compliance report on the website within 60 business days following the relevant 12- month period: - notify the Department by email that a compliance report has been published on the websiteand provide the weblink for the compliance report within five business days of the date of publication; - c. keep all compliance reports publicly available on the website until this approval expires; - d. exclude or redact sensitive ecological data from compliance reports published on the website; and - e. where any sensitive ecological data has been excluded from the version published, submit the full compliance report to the Department within 5 business days of publication

-1.3 Approved action
+1.3 Approved Action

 Construction of N2NS P1 commenced on 10 April 2021.
-Construction is now complete with the exception of the replacement of the Newell Highway Over Bridge (north of Bellatta), the Moree Precinct (Stage 2C), and the at-property noise treatments.
+Construction is now complete with the exception of the replacement of the Newell Highway Over Bridge (north of Bellatta), the Moree Precinct (Stage 2C), the at-property noise treatments and minor defect / omission items arising out of the completion of Stage 1.
 In October 2022, the Australian Government announced an independent review of Inland Rail.
 The review led by Dr Kerry Schott was completed and published on 6 April 2023.
 As a result of the Australian Government review, works south of Parkes have been prioritised for completion by 2027.
-ARTC will be upgrading the two remaining sections in the coming years, in advance of double stacked trains operating on the Inland Rail alignment.
+IRPL will be upgrading the two remaining sections in the coming years, in advance of double stacked trains operating on the Inland Rail alignment.
 The at-property noise treatment scoping works and agreements with individual property owners are now complete.
-ARTC has commenced procurement activities for the delivery of the agreed at residence building treatments, which subject to continued owner agreement and support in providing timely access, is now expected to be completed by a suitably qualified and experienced builder in the 2024 / 2025 financial year.
+IRPL undertook a detailed procurement process to select a suitably experienced and competent building contractor to undertake the successful completion of the building works.
+On 5 August 2024 IRPL executed an agreement with PKN to deliver the thirty-nine agreed architectural noise mitigation scopes of works.
+PKN have significant experience with successfully undertaking at property architectural noise mitigation works, including works of the same scale and nature for Transport for NSW on the Pacific Highway.
+The treatment works are now well advanced with 26 properties completed and subject to access and materials availability the works are now expected to be complete by August 2025.